Torfmuer/Audio-Splicing-with-CUDA/final_report.md

 ![sample 2 high](./images/samp2_high.png)

-These collections of data points were then recast as `cufftReal` **(IS THIS RIGHT??)** data and passed through an inverse fourier transform to generate seperate resultant audio files.
+These collections of data points were then converted back to *real* data points via inverse fourier transform to generate seperate resultant audio files.

 As these two signals have very little overlap in the frequency domain, the parsing was clean and the resulting audio files contatined exactly one of each of the sine waves.